-The College generated net incoming resources for the year of £27.9 million.
+The College generated net (outgoing)/incoming resources for the year of £(0.9) million (2011: £27.9 million).
 The College is the result of a merger between Green College, a Society of the University, and Templeton College, that was effective on 1 October 2008.
-Discussions leading to the transfer to the College of certain assets held by the University on behalf of Green College were concluded during the year, giving rise to a substantial inflow to the College.
-If the effect of this transfer is eliminated, the net incoming resources on unrestricted funds were £139,000, a position that the Governing Body considers acceptable and consistent with the reserves policy of the College.
+Discussions leading to the transfer to the College of certain assets held by the University on behalf of Green College were concluded during the year ended 31 July 2011, giving rise to a substantial inflow to the College in that year.
+The results for the year ended 31 July 2012 reflect activity relating to those assets.